ajbisoft/docker_image-debian8_mysql/README.md

 # Docker image: debian8_mysql
 Debian8+mysql-server docker image with some customization

-## Image in deleopment, not yet ready to download
+## Image in development, not yet ready to download